Metro (musical)

 Metro is a Polish musical with music by Janusz Stokłosa and lyrics by Agata and Maryna Miklaszewska.
 Choreographed and directed by Janusz Józefowicz, the musical was funded and initially produced by Wiktor Kubiak.
 The play, initially staged on January 31, 1991 in Warsaw's Dramatic Theatre, turned out to be a major success in Poland and is notable for a large number of young artists who started their career in its crew.
-Among those who rose to fame were: Edyta Górniak, Katarzyna Groniec, Robert Janowski, Michał Milowicz, Grzegorz Kowalczyk and Natasza Urbańska.
+Among those who rose to fame were: Edyta Górniak, Viola Brzezińska, Katarzyna Groniec, Robert Janowski, Michał Milowicz, Grzegorz Kowalczyk and Natasza Urbańska.

 In 1992 the musical opened on Broadway at the Minskoff Theatre, but soon closed due to unfavorable reviews.
 In 1997, the musical moved to Studio Buffo theatre in Warsaw, where it is still running in simplified arrangement after more than 2,100 performances in total.
 According to estimates, it was watched by approx. 2 million viewers.

 Plot

 The storyline focuses on a group of youngsters who decided to live in the subway tunnels for various reasons.
 Everyone of them brings his own history and dreams.
 Teenagers take part in a casting to a theatre, but they do not succeed and because of that decide to organize their own musical on the subway station.
 After success of underground show, they get a job offer from the theater which previously rejected them.
 A dilemma whether to go for money or for dreams appears.